epwalsh/pytorch-fun/README.md

 # pytorch-fun

-A collection of small PyTorch examples
+Small, independent PyTorch examples that can be trained within a few minutes on CPU.
+Datasets included, batteries sold separately.